ai-forever/MERA/docs/dataset_cards/en/lcs.md

 ### Dataset Creation

-Sequences of length in the range [4; 32) were generated with a Python script for train and test sets.
+Sequences of length in the range [4; 32) were generated with a Python script for public_test and test sets.

 ## Evaluation